hlindberg/misc-puppet-docs/data-in-modules.md

 Issues With current implementation
 ===
-Since data-in-modules where made availabel as an experimental implementation in Puppet 3.3 people have been asking questions, describing their needs and given critique.
+Since data-in-modules where made available as an experimental implementation in Puppet 3.3 people have been asking questions, describing their needs and given critique.

 * The files are not human friendly - use attributes